NVIDIA/spark-rapids/docs/get-started/best-practices.md

 The default value for `spark.rapids.memory.gpu.pool` is changed to `ASYNC` from `ARENA` for CUDA 11.5+.
 For CUDA 11.4 and older, it will fall back to `ARENA`.
-Using ASYNC allocator can avoid certain memory fragmentation issue.
+Using ASYNC allocator can avoid some memory fragmentation issues.

 The Spark executor log should print below messages to indicate how much memory the executor could have used: